 Throughout the 1960s and 1970s, the death penalty was used less and less in France.
 This was largely because French presidents had the power to commute death sentences.
 De Gaulle used this power aggressively, and later presidents were very aggressive, with only six during the presidencies of Poher, Pompidou, and Giscard d’Estaing.
 Executions typically happened only for the murder of a child with sexual overtones, and when guilt was beyond all doubt.
 Unlike other places, there were no incidents in France with sympathetic or possibly innocent people being executed.
 This might have kept abolition out of the public consciousness.

 In 1972, two prisoners attempted to escape from Clairvaux prison, during which a guard and a nurse were killed.
 While one prisoner (Claude Buffet) took full credit for both killings, the other prisoner (Roger Bontems) was also sentenced to death.
 Bontems’ lawyer, Robert Badinter, was outraged that someone was executed even though he had never killed anyone.
-Badinter dedicated himself to abolition, and is prominent in the rest of our story.
+Badinter dedicated himself to abolition.
 Throughout the 1970s, he eloquently defended many criminals where the prosecutor had sought the death penalty, often winning life sentences instead.

 However, public opinion seemed to move against abolition.
 There were a series of brutal crimes in France in the 1970s, covered in great detail in the press.
 The most notorious was Patrick Henry, an ordinary-looking computer programmer who in 1976 kidnapped 8-year old Philippe Bertrand for ransom money.
 While the case was being investigated, Henry gave an interview in which he said that he hoped that kidnapper would be executed.
 When he realized there was too much publicity for him to get a ransom, he strangled the girl.